junehowell/HIV-Aging/README.md

 - *A guide to HIV as a disease in general*: This would make the manual long and unfocused.
 Instead, it focuses mostly on problems that occur in people aging with HIV and what to do about them.

 - *A detailed guide on common health problems in chronic HIV*: The science behind these problems are complex and not yet well understood.
 To describe it, the manual might become hard to understand and not everyone will be able to read it.
-Also, we do not need to know all the science behind it to understand what should be done.
+Also, we do not need to know all the science behind HIV to understand what should be done.

 - *A replacement for doctors’ visits*: The manual gives general advice on HIV and aging issues.
 But, it is not specific to each person and will never be as good as your doctor’s advice.
 Always follow doctor’s advice, even if it is not the same as the advice in this manual.